What to do if you’ve been underpaid

 • statutory sick pay

-• statutory holiday pay and
+• statutory holiday pay

 • statutory maternity, paternity, adoption or shared parental pay.

-What deductions to my pay are acceptable?
+What deductions are lawful?

 Your employer can make deductions to your wages if: